 The same principle applies to office spaces.
 If your office is illuminated with a solid amount of natural light, your employees will feel more at ease, cozy and congenial than they would in a darker, duller workspace.
-Baruj Avram is the CEO of US-based Titanium Group,which is the parent company of Panama’s largest real estate development firm, Regency Real Estate, a company that specializes in everything from commercial to residential to mixed-use projects in real estate.
+Baruj Avram is the CEO of US-based Titanium Group, which is one of Panama’s largest real estate developers, a company that specializes in everything from commercial to residential to mixed-use projects in real estate.

 “We may think that creativity, productivity and generating more sales are concepts that don’t go together in the same sentence.
 However, the design of your office is crucial when it comes to sales—along with finding the balance between that creative touch that gives personality to your business, the productivity of your employees and your bottom line.”

 With research from Mayo Clinic and various other reputable publications highlighting the health risks of prolonged sitting, standing desks have seen a noticeable surge in popularity in recent years.
 From an increased risk of obesity to higher blood pressure to abnormal cholesterol levels, the potential damage from prolonged periods of sitting on a regular basis span far and wide.